luiswirth/bsc-thesis/src/appendix.typ

 The thesis document itself has been written using the new modern type-setting language Typst, which can be found under #weblink("https://typst.app/")[typst.app].
-It is very similar to LaTeX, but aims to do things better and to eleviate various points of frustration that are common in LaTeX.
+It is very similar to LaTeX, but aims to do things better and to elevate various points of frustration that are common in LaTeX.

 The source code for this Typst document, is available on GitHub.